 A vehicle marked with the emblem of the Department of Homeland Security, the federal agency that houses Immigration and Customs Enforcement, more commonly known as ICE, was spotted outside of the King St. campus of Alexandria City High School Tuesday afternoon at around 3:35 p.m.

-A separate senior-level administrator previously told Theogony that, in the wake of the Trump administration’s self-declared “war” on immigration, ACPS district leadership instructed school administrators not to permit federal agents to enter school buildings and to call the school district’s legal team if federal agents attempt to enter or present a warrant.
+A separate administrator told Theogony that, in the wake of the Trump administration’s self-declared “war” on immigration, ACPS district leadership instructed school administrators not to immediately allow federal agents to enter school buildings and to call the school district’s legal team if federal agents attempt to enter or present a warrant.

 It is up to the school district’s legal team to decide whether or not ACPS is legally required to allow agents into the building, the administrator said.